NEW: Setting Aside a Michigan Criminal Conviction

 (2) The Setting Aside of a Conviction in Michigan

-The Williams Law Firm specializes in the Michigan areas of the law that allow for criminal record expungement, or the destruction (or return) of fingerprints and the arrest card contained in the file (often referred to as “the expungement law“), and the we statutes, which allow for the “setting aside of a criminal conviction.”
+The Williams Law Firm specializes in the Michigan areas of the law that allow for the destruction (or return) of fingerprints and the arrest card contained in the file (often referred to as “the expungement law“), and the we statutes, which allow for the “setting aside of a criminal conviction.”

 We represent clients in ALL Michigan courts.
 We are Michigan’s premier firm in the area of removing a prior conviction from one’s public record.
 Our services include the sealing of the criminal file (removal from public access) and, in cases of expungement applications, the returning of or the Ordered destruction (by shredding or incineration) of the fingerprint and arrest card.
 This service pertains to misdemeanor and felony convictions which qualify under the law.
 Our service further includes Certificates of Rehabilitation, obtaining the abstract of court actions, and the assistance with the fingerprint process to make application.